Erika Jayne Admits She Overreacted To Eileen Davidson’s Comment About Her Son

 In response to the story, however, Tom Girardi insisted to the magazine that he and the unnamed woman were nothing more than work colleagues and friends.

-To see more of Erika Jayne and her co-stars, tune into The Real Housewives of Beverly Hills Season 7 on Tuesday nights at 9 p.m. on Bravo TV and don’t miss her in the 24th season of Dancing With the Stars, which airs on Monday nights at 8 p.m. on ABC.
+To see more of Erika Jayne and her co-stars, tune into The Real Housewives of Beverly Hills Season 7 on Tuesday nights at 9 p.m. on Bravo TV, and don’t miss her in the 24th season of Dancing with the Stars, which airs on Monday nights at 8 p.m. on ABC.

 [Featured Image by Ethan Miller/Getty Images]